-Proposals of shareholders intended for inclusion in our proxy statement relating to the 2013 annual meeting of shareholders must be received at our offices (addressed to the attention of the Corporate Secretary) not later than January 9, 2014.
+Proposals of shareholders intended for inclusion in our proxy statement relating to the 2015 Annual Meeting of Shareholders must be received at our offices (addressed to the attention of the Corporate Secretary) not later than February 13, 2015.
 Any such proposal must comply with Rule 14a-8 of Regulation 14A of the proxy rules of the Securities and Exchange Commission.
 The submission by a shareholder of a proposal for inclusion in the proxy statement does not guarantee that it will be included.
-Any shareholder proposal not included in the proxy materials we disseminate for our 2013 annual meeting of shareholders in accordance with Rule 14a-8 under the Exchange Act will be considered untimely for the purposes of Rules 14a-4 and 14a-5 under the Exchange Act if notice of the proposal is received after January 15, 2014.
-Management proxies will be authorized to exercise discretionary authority with respect to any shareholder proposal not included in our proxy materials unless (a) we receive notice of such proposal by January 9, 2014, and (b) the conditions set forth in Rule 14a-4(c)(2)(i)-(iii) under the Exchange Act are met.
+Any shareholder proposal not included in the proxy materials we disseminate for our 2015 annual meeting of shareholders in accordance with Rule 14a-8 under the Exchange Act will be considered untimely for the purposes of Rules 14a-4 and 14a-5 under the Exchange Act if notice of the proposal is received after March 30, 2015.
+Management proxies will be authorized to exercise discretionary authority with respect to any shareholder proposal not included in our proxy materials unless (a) we receive notice of such proposal by March 30, 2015 (unless the date of the 2015 Annual Meeting meeting is changed more than 30 days from the date of the 2014 Annual Meeting, upon which the notice must be received a reasonable time before the Company sends its proxy materials for the 2015 Annual Meeting), and (b) the conditions set forth in Rule 14a-4(c)(2)(i)-(iii) under the Exchange Act are met.